LeonSering/bwinf_career_information_day_scheduling/README.md

 - 4 time slots

-- students provide a preference list of six talks they would like to attend
+- students provide a preference list of 6 talks they would like to attend

 - each talk has a minimum and maximum number of participants